Week-1: Lab Exercises for Cybersecurity Fundamentals

 For on-campus users:

-) with OVA format and proceed (click finish and wait until the VM deployed).
+If you are doing this lab on campus, log in to the NUC Workstation, locate the module folder (ask if you can't find it), then find the appropriate week's folder.
+Double-click on the Kali Linux VM (CSF_VM1, password can be found below) with OVA format and proceed (click finish and wait until the VM deployed).
 You should be able to find on the left-hand cornor of the VirtualBox.If VirtualBox encounters the error E_invalidarg (0x80070057), please follow these steps:

 - From the menu bar, click File, then select Preferences.